Conservation Measures

 • Elevator Sleep Mode

 When modern elevators are not in use, internal lighting, signalization and ventilation are still consuming energy.
-In Huntsman, Vance and Steinberg-Dietrich Halls, we’ve programmed all elevators to go into sleep mode (shut down) when not called to minimize energy consumption.
+In Huntsman, Dinan and Steinberg-Dietrich Halls, we’ve programmed all elevators to go into sleep mode (shut down) when not called to minimize energy consumption.

 Computing/IT